 Proof of English proficiency is required for immigration purposes for all international student applicants unless:

 Students attending a school where English is the language of instruction are not automatically waived of the English proficiency requirement.
+The Office of Admissions reserves the right to request proof of English proficiency in certain circumstances, even if one or more of the above conditions has been met.

 The University of Colorado Boulder offers conditional admission to international students who meet the academic requirements for admission but need to improve their English language skills before starting an academic degree program.
 Students who receive conditional admission to the University of Colorado Boulder will be allowed to start their degree program after they have met the requirement for English proficiency.